xtmalliance/argon-server/README.md

 ## Openskies stack

-To visualize flight tracking data you can use a complementary appplication like [Flight Spotlight](https://github.com/openutm/flight-spotlight).
+To visualize flight tracking data you can use a complementary application like [Flight Spotlight](https://github.com/openutm/flight-spotlight).
 To submit data like Geofences etc. into Flight Blender beyond the API you can use the user interface provided by Spotlight, for more information see the diagram below.

 ![OpenskiesStack](images/openskies-stack.png)